Primitive algebraic points on curves: Introduction

 \section{Introduction}

-Recall that a number field $K$ is called \textbf{imprimitive} if there is some subextension $\Q \subsetneq L \subsetneq K$; if there is no such subextension then $K$ is called \textbf{primitive}.

-By a curve $C$ over a field $K$ we mean a smooth projective and geometrically irreducible variety defined over $K$ having dimension $1$.
+By a \textbf{curve} $C$ over a field $K$ we mean a smooth projective and geometrically irreducible variety defined over $K$ having dimension $1$.
 We say that a curve $C$ defined over a field $K$ is \textbf{hyperelliptic} if the genus of $C$ is at least $2$ and $C$ admits a degree $2$ morphism $C \rightarrow \PP^1$, defined over $K$, which we shall refer to as the \textbf{hyperelliptic morphism}.
-We say that $C/K$ is \textbf{bielliptic} its genus is at least $2$ and it admits a degree $2$ morphism $C \rightarrow E$, defined over $K$, where $E$ is a curve of genus $1$.
+We say that $C/K$ has \textbf{$K$-gonality} $m$ if $m$ is the least degree of a non-constant morphism $\pi : C \rightarrow \PP^1$ defined over $K$.
+Thus, for example, a hyperelliptic curve defined over $K$ has $K$-gonality $2$.
+We say that $C/K$ is \textbf{bielliptic} if its genus is at least $2$ and it admits a degree $2$ morphism $C \rightarrow E$, defined over $K$, where $E$ is a curve of genus $1$.

-The motivation for this paper comes from the following conjecture of the authors. \begin{conj} Let $C$ be a curve of genus $g \ge 2$ defined over $\Q$.
-Let $d \ge 2$.
-Then

-for $100\%$ of primitive number fields $K$ of degree $d$, when ordered by discriminant. \end{conj} The purpose of this paper is to prove some results in the spirit of this conjecture.
-Before stating them, we point out that the conjecture becomes false if we remove the word \lq\lq primitive\rq\rq\ from its statement.
-To see this, let $L$ be a fixed quadratic field.
-By a theorem of Cohen, Diaz y Diaz and Olivier \cite[Corollary 1.2]{CDO}, a positive proportion of quartic fields $K$, when ordered by discriminant, contain $L$.
-Now let $C/\Q$ be a curve of genus $\ge 2$ such that $C(L) \ne C(\Q)$.
-Then the conjecture is evidently false for $C$ with $d=4$ if we allow imprimitive fields.

-It is natural to first consider Conjecture~\ref{conj} with $d=2$.
-In fact, a theorem of Hindry and Silverman \cite[Corollary 3]{HS} asserts that if a curve $C/\Q$ of genus $\ge 2$ is neither hyperelliptic nor bielliptic then $C$ has finitely many quadratic points.
-Thus for such a curve $C$, Conjecture~\ref{conj} with $d=2$ is an immediate consequence of this theorem.
-Under the assumption of the $abc$-Conjecture of Masser and Oesterl\'{e} (Conjecture~\ref{conj:abc} below), we are able to prove Conjecture~\ref{conj} for hyperelliptic curves of genus $\ge 4$ with the help of a theorem of Granville.